The Ultimate Guide to Excalibur Dehydrator Times: Fruits, Vegetables, and Jerky

 Preparation Tips

-2. Slice against the grain: For tender jerky slice your meat against the grain.
-Aim for slices about ¼ inch thick.
+- Slice against the grain: For tender jerky, slice your meat against the grain.
+Aim for slices about 1/4 inch thick.
+Uniform slicing is crucial to ensure even drying and to prevent case hardening, which is when the outside dries too quickly at high temperatures, trapping moisture inside and risking spoilage.

-4. Pat dry: Before placing the meat on dehydrator trays pat the slices dry with paper towels to remove excess marinade.
+- Pat dry: Before placing the meat on dehydrator trays, pat the slices dry with paper towels to remove excess marinade.

 Seasoning Your Jerky